rosalogia/java-fp-exercises/README.md

 This project comes with a few JUnit tests so that you may confirm that your solutions work as intended.
 You can run them using `./gradlew test` or `.\gradlew test` depending on whether you're running Linux/Mac or Windows respectively.

+You are encouraged to view the unit tests in `app/src/test/java/fpe/CombinatorTests.java`.
+They give good examples of how to use the lambda syntax to test your combinators as you write them.
+You may copy that code into your main method to experiment.

+# Notes on Notation and Naming Conventions

+Naming conventions and notations you may be unfamiliar with are used throughout this exercise and project.
+The reason for this is to introduce you to notation and conventions that are common in functional programming.
+You do not have to embrace them, but it is worth becoming familiar with them.
+For example, you may be used to working with linked lists via a `Node` class that contains some data with a reference to the next node in the list.
+In functional programming, this implementation detail is not often expressed explicitly.
+Instead, we consider a `Node` a linked list in its own right, and say that every linked list is either empty (i.e. null) or contains a "head" (some value) and a "tail" (which is another linked list).
+Implementation wise, there is no difference between our LinkedList class and your `Node` class, but this is more common in functional programming contexts.